stefanprodan/eks-contour-ingress/README.md

 You can use [Flagger](https://github.com/weaveworks/flagger) together with Contour's HTTPProxy to automate canary releases and A/B testing for your web apps.
+When using Flagger you would replace the podinfo service and proxy definitions with a canary definition.
+Flagger generates the
+Kubernetes ClusterIP services and Contour HTTPProxy on its own based on the canary spec.

-If you want to give Flagger a try, here is a [progressive delivery tutorial](https://docs.flagger.app/usage/contour-progressive-delivery).
+If you want to give Flagger a try, here is the Contour [progressive delivery tutorial](https://docs.flagger.app/usage/contour-progressive-delivery).